tuchaVshortah/blockchain-land-registry/README.md

 **To install VS Code on your computer, follow these steps:**

-1. Go to the official website of VS Code at https://code.visualstudio.com/.
+1. Go to the official website of VS Code at [Link Text](https://code.visualstudio.com/).
 2. Click on the "Download" button for your operating system (Windows, macOS, or Linux).
 3. Once the download is complete, run the installer file.
 The installer will guide you through the installation process.
 4. You can choose the default settings or customize the installation as per your requirement.